Infinidoge/nix-minecraft/README.md

 [Source](./pkgs/fabric-servers)

-An attrset of all of the Fabric server versions, in the form of `fabric-mcversion` or `fabric-mcversion-fabricversion`, following the same format as described above for version numbers.
-If the `fabricversion` isn't specified, it uses the latest version.
+An attrset of all of the Fabric server versions, in the form of `fabric-mcversion`, following the same format as described above for version numbers.
+The `mcversion` must be `>=1.14`.
+The Fabric version is the latest released version.

-The `mcversion` must be `>=1.14`, and if specified, the `fabricversion` must be `>=0.10.7`.
-The former is a limitation of Fabric, while the latter is the constraint I put on my packaging lockfile.
+To change the Fabric version, you can override the derivation and set `loaderVersion`: `fabric-mcversion.override { loaderVersion = "fabricversion"; }`.
+The `loaderVersion` must be `>=0.10.7`.

 For convenience, `fabricServers.fabric` is equivalent to the latest major Minecraft and Fabric versions.

 ```
 fabricServers.fabric-1_18_2
 fabricServers.fabric-22w16b
-fabricServers.fabric-1_18_2-0_13_3 # Specific fabric loader version
+fabricServers.fabric-1_18_2.override { loaderVersion = "0.14.20"; } # Specific fabric loader version
 ```

 ### `quiltServers.*`